JeffDess/redmine-kroki/readme.md

 ## Usage

-Input a diagram in a kroki macro and pass the digaram type as an argument.
+Input a diagram in a kroki macro and pass the diagram type as an argument.

 * Choose from this list of [supported diagram types](https://kroki.io/#support)
   \+ `diagramsnet`